decentralized-identity/faq/docs/spec.md

 ##### What is a DID "prefix"? 🟢

-Each [[ref:DID]] is prefixed with a reference to, and only guaranteed to useful, meaningful, and reliable within, one DID namespace.
+Each [[ref:DID]] is prefixed with a reference to, and only guaranteed to be useful, meaningful, and reliable within, one DID namespace.
 If you come across a DID in the wild, this prefix makes it easy to identify its origin and where to go to "use" it for fetching a DID Document.
 A DID from the Sovrin network, for example, begins with "did:sov:...", and one from the Veres One network begins with "did:v1:..."
 Each "namespace" (addressing system) is navigated with and governed by a "DID Method."
 Some methods have multiple networks/namespaces, but